 Solve spatial issues around mobility

-This focus area contains research of active modalities as walking and cycling, smart cities, new sustainable and affordable mass transport systems.
+Active modalities as walking and cycling, smart cities, new sustainable and affordable mass transport systems research.

 How do people move from place to place?
 And when do they do it?
 Where do they go?
 Answers to these questions are needed to be able for effective urban planning.
 Mobility and traffic are tools for urban planners whose tasks include monitoring the mobility patters of people.